6 Foods You Should Eat if You Have Stomach Ulcers

 Foods to help with stomach ulcers

-One’s dietary habits are determinant in the treatment of stomach ulcers.
+One’s dietary habits are key to the treatment of stomach ulcers.
 While some foods worsen symptoms, others contain nutrients and properties that can help repair the tissues to achieve rapid relief.

 Of course, these are a supplement to the treatment prescribed by your doctor.
-Although many control your symptoms, they should not be considered a replacement for your recommended medications.
+Although many control the symptoms, they should not be considered a replacement for your recommended medications.

 Carrots are one of the most recommended vegetables for patients with stomach ulcers.
-They have alkalizing and healing properties that, together, help repair the coating affected by excess acids.
+They have healing properties that, together, help repair the coating affected by excess acids.

 3. Aloe vera